Symmetry deduction from spectral fluctuations in complex quantum systems: Effect of missing levels

 \section{Effect of missing levels}

-The effect of missing levels in a given sequence of superposed spectra is studied by randomly deleting a fixed percentage of levels, and then calculating higher order spacing ratios, from a superpostion of GOE spectra of dimension $N=40000$.
+The effect of missing levels in a given sequence of superposed spectra is studied in two ways.
+First, by randomly deleting a fixed percentage of levels, and then calculating higher order spacing ratios, from a superpostion of GOE spectra of dimension $N=40000$.
+Second, in experiments it is often difficult to resolve near-degeneracies in a spectrum.
+Again, this leads to the problem of missing levels, which is simulated by deleting a fixed percentage of one of two nearly-degenerate eigenvalues randomly in a superposition of GOE spectra, as before.
 In each case, $D(\beta')$ is calculated, and the value of $\beta'$ corresponding to the minima of $D(\beta')$ corresponds to the best fit.

-Fig. \ref{miss} shows the value of $\beta'$ (evaluated in steps of 0.1) plotted against the percentage of missing levels, when $P^k(r,1,m)$ is evaluated for a superposition of $m$ GOE spectra, where $m=2$ (blue) and $m=4$ (red).
+Fig. \ref{miss} shows the value of $\beta'$ (evaluated in steps of 0.1) plotted against the percentage of missing levels (diamonds) as well as nearly degenerate levels (circles), when $P^k(r,1,m)$ is evaluated for a superposition of $m$ GOE spectra, where $m=2$ (blue) and $m=4$ (red).
 According to Eq.
-4 of the main paper, namely, $P^k(r,1,m)=P(r,\beta'), ~\mbox{where}~ \beta'=m=k$, the expected value of $\beta'$ is 2 (for $k=2$) and 4 (for $k=4$) respectively, given by the blue and red dashed lines in Fig \ref{miss}.
-It may be observed that assuming even a $10\%$ fluctuation in the numerical evaluation of $\beta'$, a significant deviation from the predicted $\beta'$ occurs only when about $20\%$ of the levels are missing.
+4 of the main paper, namely, $P^k(r,1,m)=P(r,\beta'), ~\mbox{where}~ \beta'=m=k$, the expected value of $\beta'$ is 2 (for $k=2$) and 4 (for $k=4$) respectively.
+For the case where a percentage of levels are randomly deleted (full lines with diamonds), it may be observed that assuming even a $10\%$ fluctuation in the numerical evaluation of $\beta'$, a significant deviation from the predicted $\beta'$ occurs only when about $20\%$ of the levels are missing.
 A similar behavior was seen for spin chains with 2 and 4 irreps as well (not shown).
+However, the value of $\beta'$ remains robust against randomly deleting upto $45\%$ of levels which differ in magnitude with one of their nearest neighbours by a factor of $10^{-4}$.
+This is shown by the dashed lies with circles.